bloglovin/hale/README.md

 * _failure_: FAIL

 Likewise the status of the overall health-check will be that of the worst individual check.

+The top level `time` attributes is a Unix timestamp representing the time the helthcheck was performed. `checks[*].time` is the elapsed time for the individual health-check in microseconds.
+In `checks[*].context.times[*]` the `start` attribute is the elapsed time since the check started and `.marks[*].elapsed` is the number of microseconds since the mark timer started.

 ```json
 {